 After several significant security breaches, Swift has finally introduced a series of mandatory security requirements to supplement a set of existing guidelines.
-Details of the company’s new security controls were posted to its website.

 The controls are a set of 16 core security standards that customers will have to state they have complied with as of the second quarter of 2017, or Swift will report them to regulators beginning January 2018.
 Wow, that is a long lead time for such a crucial aspect of the banking industry.
 Customers will have to demonstrate their compliance annually, and a randomized group each year will also have to show that their internal and external auditors agree.
 Using a bit of peer pressure, customers’ compliance status also will be made available to their trading partners within the Swift network.